AqwamCreates/DataPredict/docs/GameDesignMeetsMachineLearning.md

   * Map Coverage -> The more the player is engaged, the more the player explores.

+  * Variety Of Items Collected -> The more the player is engaged, the more player collect different items.

 * Intepreting Local And Global Optima In Game Design

   * Local Optima -> The best solution for anyting related to the current game session.